Jonny999999/ihc-control_pcb/README.md

 - the trick was to use a negative offet (almost half the line width) to get more or less clean characters `pcb2gcode --config millproject_text`
 - generates pcb2gcode/out/text/back.ngc
+note: check if there is an offset/scaling issue to other files (back, drill). last time text got engraved into traces even though it matched on the other side